Expertium/expertium.github.io/20reasons.md

 10)​ Most people don't even experiment with different learning techniques in the first place.
 Most people do A not because they have tried A, B, C, D, etc. and made a choice after comparing all available options.

 11)​ No "virality".
-A flashcard app that you use alone (unless someoen is looking over your shoulder, lol) and that doesn't have any achievements (like Steam) and no leaderboard (add-ons don't count).
+A flashcard app that you use alone (unless someone is looking over your shoulder, lol) and that doesn't have any achievements (like Steam) and no leaderboard (add-ons don't count).
 That's about as far as you can get from an app that can go viral on social media.

 12)​ Spaced repetition (SR for short) is not used in schools/colleges, so it's up to you to integrate SR into your learning routine as opposed to having a routine that already has SR in it.